In London, as in all of the UK, cars drive on the left.

 Charges for driving in London

-Congestion Charge applies to most vehicles driving into central London between 7am and 6pm Monday to Friday and noon to 6pm on Saturdays, Sundays and bank holidays.
+Congestion Charge applies to most vehicles driving into central London between 7am and 6pm Monday to Friday, and 12pm to 6pm on Saturdays, Sundays and bank holidays.

-The Ultra Low Emission Zone (ULEZ) covers all areas within the North and South Circular roads.
-The North Circular (A406) and South Circular (A205) roads themselves are not in the zone.
-ULEZ operates 24 hours a day every day of the year, except on Christmas Day.
-Most vehicles need to meet certain emissions standards to drive in the ULEZ, or drivers must pay a daily charge.
+The Ultra Low Emission Zone (ULEZ) covers all London boroughs, and does not include the M25.
+ULEZ operates 24 hours a day, every day of the year (except Christmas Day).
+Most vehicles need to meet certain emissions standards to drive in the ULEZ.

 The Low Emission Zone (LEZ) covers most of Greater London.
 The most polluting diesel vehicles, including coaches, minibuses and lorries, must meet certain emissions standards or pay to drive in this area.
 Cars and motorcycles are not affected by the LEZ.